Kunalmighty/SKO24Flex/README.md

 After setup and configuration, launch the serverless ( twilio serverless:start ) to run locally on port 3000.

+[Serverless deployment](https://www.twilio.com/docs/labs/serverless-toolkit/deploying) to the Twilio account is possible.
+The serverless domain should be noted for update of the Flex Plugin .env variable.

 ### Import Studio Flow
 This package is located within 'apps/studio'.
 Within Twilio Studio, create a "New Flow" and import the JSON (copy/paste) from this resource.

+NOTE:  Be sure to revisit the Studio Flow to configure the Media Stream wss URI and SendToFlex Taskrouter configuration.

 ### Flex Plugin - Setup and Configure